KashafAbbas/ai-podcast-generator/README.md

 # 🎙️ AI Podcast Generator

-The **AI Podcast Generator** is a command-line Python tool that automatically generates a short podcast episode on a given topic using LLMs and text-to-speech synthesis.
+The **AI Podcast Generator** is a Python tool that automatically generates a podcast episode on a given topic using LLMs and text-to-speech synthesis.
 It creates a script in dialogue format (host and guest), generates voice audio using ElevenLabs, and outputs a complete podcast in MP3 format.

 ---

 ## 🚀 Features

-- Script generation using **GROQ's LLaMA 3** model
+- Script generation using **GROQ's LLaMA 3** model via API
 - Realistic voice synthesis with **ElevenLabs API**
 - Support for multiple predefined voice options
 - Outputs both:
   - A podcast script (`.txt`)
   - A podcast audio file (`.mp3`)